-Of course a sauce is optional, but it brings it to another level.
+While a sauce is totally optional, but it brings it to another level.

 - 1 steak (1 ½" to 2″ thick cuts such as a ribeye, New York or filet mignon)

-- 2 teaspoon Kosher salt (half on each side)
+- 2 teaspoon Diamond kosher salt (half on each side)

-- 2 teaspoon freshly ground pepper (half on each side)
+- 2 teaspoon ground black pepper (half on each side)

 - 1 tablespoon neutral oil (such as peanut or canola oil)

 Optional for butter basting

 - 2 tablespoon unsalted butter

-- fresh herbs such as thyme and rosemary sprigs
+- 3 sprigs fresh herbs such as thyme and rosemary sprigs

 - 1 minced shallot

 - 2 smashed whole garlic cloves

-- Remove steak from refrigerator at least 1 hour before cooking and season heavily with kosher salt.
+- Season the steak heavily with kosher salt at least 1 hour prior to cooking.
 Place the steak on a cooling rack on top of a parchment paper or foil-lined sheet pan.

-- Cook the steak in the oven until the internal temperature of the steak reaches the desired "pull temperature," 120°F for medium-rare (10 degrees below your target finished internal temperature). *See chart for other temperature options.
+- Place the steak in the oven and cook until the internal temperature of the steak reaches the desired "pull temperature," 120°F for medium-rare (10 degrees below your target finished internal temperature). *See chart for other temperature options.

-- Remove from oven and rest the steak uncovered for 10 to 15 minutes to let cool slightly before searing.
+- Remove from oven and rest the steak uncovered for 5 to 10 minutes to let cool slightly before searing.

-- Heat up a heavy-bottom skillet (preferably cast iron or carbon steel) over high heat until it just starts to smoke, then add about 1 tablespoon canola oil and let heat through for about 30 seconds.
+- Heat up a heavy-bottom skillet (preferably cast iron or carbon steel) over high heat until it just starts to smoke, then add about 1 tablespoon of neutral oil and let heat through for about 30 seconds.

-- Carefully place the steak in the skillet and sear for 2 minutes per side.
+- Carefully place the steak in the skillet to sear for 2 minutes per side.
 Add the butter and herbs (if using) after about 1 minute and baste the melted butter onto the steak with a spoon as it sears.